-- Make sure someone knows where you are going, what route you plan, and when you are coming back.
+- Leave a float plan.
+Make sure someone outside of your paddling group knows where you are going, what route you plan to paddle, and when you are coming back.
 There are people who have survived a mishap only to be lost because no one knew to look for them.
 When paddling in urban areas, carry your cell phone.
 When calling 911, give GPS coordinates for your location rather than boat launch sites.
-This will allow local rescue to find the best route to you.
+This will allow local rescuers to find the best route to you.

 - Avoid strainers.
-These are trees or other obstructions down in the water porous enough to allow water through—but not boats or people.
-When water levels rise, the trees lining the bank that normally stand above water level often become strainers as the water rises to meet their lowest branches.
-If you do get carried into a strainer and get pinned, grab the obstruction and climb as quickly as you can to clear the water.
+These are trees, fences, or other obstructions in the water porous enough to allow water through—but not boats or people.
+When water levels rise, the trees lining the bank that normally stand above water level often become strainers as the water rises over their lowest branches.
+If you do get carried into a strainer, grab the obstruction and climb as quickly as you can to clear the water.
 Do not try to stay with your boat.
 The current will most likely pin your boat under the obstruction.
 It will pin you in it if you do not climb out before it is too late.

-- If you find yourself out of your boat in moving water do not put your feet down to try to reach the bottom.
-Instead, roll onto your back and pick your feet up so that you can see your toes above the water, then swim to safety using your feet to push you clear of any rocks or dangers.
+- If you find yourself out of your boat in moving water, hang on to your paddle and avoid putting your feet down.
+Instead, roll onto your back and pick your feet up so that you can see your toes above the water.
+Then swim to safety using your feet to push you clear of any rocks or dangers and your paddle to pull you forward.
 Do not put your feet down until you are in very shallow and quiet water.
 Rocks and other obstruction can trap your feet underwater.
 If this happens the force of the water can push you under the surface with enough force that you are unable to free yourself.

 - Avoid dams and spillways—especially low head dams.
 These are dangerous at any level, but especially at higher flows.
 Water flowing over low head dams creates a circular hydraulic that can pull even large boats and paddlers under and trap them within the circulation.
 If you are near a dam or spillway, stay far enough back to avoid the boil line—the line of turbulence out in front of the dam.
 Just avoiding the dam itself will not guarantee your safety.

-If you really want to paddle high water and moving water, take a class from an ACA (American Canoe Association) instructor.
-They can help you develop the skills and knowledge to turn moving water from a deadly danger into an enjoyable sport.
+If you really want to paddle high fast water, take a class from an ACA (American Canoe Association) instructor.
+An ACA instructor can help you develop the skills and knowledge to turn moving water from a deadly danger into an enjoyable sport.

 ACA Certified Instructor